 I am a big fan of portfolio assessment.
 The iPad allows the documentation of learning all throughout the learning process, not just the final product, which is exactly what portfolio assessment is about.
 In the drama classroom, my year 7 students can use their iPads in every stage of the drama process:

-- Rehearsal: I believe the iPad has been most helpful in this stage.
+- Rehearsing: I believe the iPad has been most helpful in this stage.
 Students use the camera to take pictures during their rehearsals or to keep video footage.
 Watching video footage of their rehearsal allows them to see themselves (very useful for the visual learner) and facilitate reflection and evaluation (for the intrapersonal and reflective learner), so that they can brush up their performances before delivering them to a wider audience.
 Pictures can easily be embedded into their Evernote portfolio.
 If videos are kept, the students can upload them onto the class YouTube channel and add hyperlinks to their portfolios.
+Students can also choose to fill-in this Rehearsal Log and either screen-shot it or attach it to a note in their portfolio.

 Additionally, there are multiple opportunities for students to create media-rich and authentic content in the classroom, whether they use iMovie to create trailers for their performances throughout the semester, or audio podcasts of tips for actors/directors/writers, or screencasts of theoretical material to teach other students and document their learning, or sound effects and background music using GarageBand, or photo collages of their group work, rehearsals and performances using iPhoto or FrameMagic.